The Plum Blossom Connection To Mantis Boxing

 The local people like to practice the martial arts — especially to the west of Linqing.
 There are many schools: Shaolin, Plum Flower and Greater and Lesser Hong Boxing.
 Their weapons are spears, swords, staff and mace.
 They specialize in one technique and compete with one another.

 Plum Flower Boxing has a variety of descriptions tied to it, all of them accurate in their own rights.
 The synopsis - a ‘style’ only in the loosest sense of the word.
 More accurately - a series of boxing methods used for self-defense, but more for exhibition in village marketplaces.
 It was named not for a style so much as the time of year these exhibitions normally took place — in early spring before the field work began.
-A period when time was more plentiful for the agrarian society and the plum blossoms were appearing on the trees.
+A period during which, spare time was more plentiful for the agrarian society, and the plum blossoms were appearing on the trees.
 The ‘plum boxers’ would arrive in the markets touting their skills.
 (Esherick, 1987)

 Dr. Peter Lorge, a Chinese historian wrote